codio/knowledge/source/common/develop/ide/editing/force-language-highlighting.rst

 ECMAScript 6 is enabled by default in javascript files.

-If you wish addtional configurations to apply, you can add a `.jshintrc` file to the root of your project/assignment to handle additional configurations.
+If you wish addtional configurations to apply, you can add a `.jshintrc` file to the root of your project/assignment.
 See https://github.com/jshint/jshint/blob/master/examples/.jshintrc for more information